 Recent U.S. Census estimates place King George County as the third fastest growing locality in the Virginia.
-According to the 2010 Census, since 2000 the County's population grew by 40.36% to 23,584 indicating that there is a strong interest from individuals to take advantage of the County's rural character and affordable housing.
+The current population is 24,926 which is a 5.7% growth since the 2010 Census indicating that there is a strong interest from individuals to take advantage of the County's rural character and affordable housing.
 Growth on this scale will necessitate new revenue sources to fund schools, utilities, government and amenities.

 King George has a diversified economy with strong military, services, manufacturing, retail trade and agricultural sectors.
-The major employer is the Naval Surface Warfare Center-Dahlgren Division (NSWCDD), which provides employment for approximately 5,000 civilian and military personnel and an additional 4,000 contract employees.
-NSWCDD has been instrumental in attracting a variety of high technology software engineering firms to the County.
-Major services industries include high technology computer programming, retail, food service, education, and government.
+The major employer is the Naval Support Facility (NSF)-Dahlgren, which provides employment for approximately 5,000 civilian and military personnel and an additional 4,000 contract employees.
+NSF-Dahlgren has been instrumental in attracting a variety of high technology software engineering firms to the County.
+Other major services industries in the County include high technology computer programming, retail, food service, education, and government.
 The first phase of the new King George Gateway Shopping Center has been completed and is home to a Walmart Supercenter, Autozone, Community Bank of Tri-County, Five Guys Burgers and Fries, Hair Cuttery, GameStop, Verizon and other smaller retail and food establishments.
+The second phase that includes retail space is currently under construction.
 Agriculture remains important in the County's economy.
-As of the last assessment there were 196 agricultural parcels containing greater than 100 acres.
+As of the last assessment there were 200 agricultural parcels containing greater than 100 acres.

 The County has an active Economic Development Authority (EDA) which has developed an industrial park and is aggressively marketing the County.
-In late 2011 Mid-Atlantic Precast shut its doors, due to decline in the hospitality industry, leaving a 72,000 square foot building vacant and roughly 35 full time employees out of work.
-However by April of 2012 through a public auction, the former Med Atlantic Precast facility was purchased by Faddis Concrete Products.
-Based out of Pennsylvania, Faddis will manufacture a variety of concrete products from their first location outside of Pennsylvania and hopes to create at least 70 full time jobs.
-The company projects to be operational by late 2012.
-Also the 42 acre greenhouse that has been vacant since 2009 was purchased by Horti-Group USA and will lease space to large agricultural users and businesses with the first company beginning its operation by fall 2012.
+In 2012, Faddis Concrete Products purchased the former Mid-Atlantic Precast building.
+Based out of Pennsylvania, Faddis manufactures a variety of concrete products and will create up to 70 full time jobs.
+Also the 42 acre greenhouse that has been vacant since 2009 was purchased by Horti-Group USA and is leasing space to Fresh Tulips USA, one of the largest producer of tulips in the United States.
 There continues to be interest in the remaining lots in the industrial park from mid-sized manufacturing operations located outside of the region.

-The University of Mary Washington-Dahlgren Campus Center for Education and Research opened in January 2012 and is designed to support the continuing educational and professional development of the region's engineers, scientists, and administrative professionals.
-It provides educational programs, services and leased facilities to the Naval Support Activity South Potomac commands, defense contractors and professional community.
+The University of Mary Washington-Dahlgren Campus Center for Education and Research continues to provide educational programs, services and leased facilities to the Naval Support Activity South Potomac commands, defense contractors and professional community.
 This facility, the University's third campus will work in conjunction with engineering schools in Virginia such as; Old Dominion University, Virginia Polytechnic Institute, Virginia Commonwealth University, University of Virginia and George Mason University.